gregorias/coop.nvim/README.md

 I started Coop before I knew about Nio, and I continued building Coop, because I thought I could make a design and implementation that are clearer and more principled.
-The litmus test for me was whether I would be able to write a guide into the internals that is easy to follow for someone that knows coroutines (this is TBD).
+The litmus test for me was whether I would be able to write [a guide](/How it works.md) into the internals that is easy to follow for someone that knows coroutines.

 In terms of features, Coop has a more powerful cancellation mechanism.
 In Coop, task cancellation causes an error to be thrown in the affected task.